 Concord has been rated one of the safest and best places to live - not only in New Hampshire, but in the country.

-Up the road at the Steeplegate Mall, a former retail space is now the new Hatbox Theatre – an 80 plus seat performance arts space that is offering everything from theatre to magic shows.
+Up on the Heights, a former retail space at the Steeplegate Mall is now the new Hatbox Theatre – an 80 plus seat performance arts space that is offering everything from theatre to magic shows.
 Back on Main Street, New England College has turned a storefront into an arts space, too – with concerts every weekend.
-The True Brew Barista in Bicentennial Square offers similar programs outdoors in season.
-The city is suddenly full of music.